npxtune/JetBrains-Discord-Integration/README.md

 #### ...from the GitHub release page

-Go to the [GitHub release page](https://github.com/Azn9/JetBrains-Discord-Integration/tags) and grab the latest `JetBrains-Discord-Integration-X.X.X.zip`.
+Go to the [GitHub release page](https://github.com/Azn9/JetBrains-Discord-Integration/tags) and grab the latest `JetBrains-Discord-Integration-X.X.X.zip` **corresponding to your version** ([Which version to choose?](#which-version-to-choose)).
 Do not unzip the file.
 In your IDE go to `Settings > Plugins > Install plugin from disk...` and select the previously downloaded zip file.
 See below to choose the correct version for your IDE.

 #### ...or compile from source